vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### NONE

-Special bonus that gives no effect
+Bonus placeholder that gives no effect

 ### MORALE

 Changes morale of affected units

-- val: change in morale
+- val: change in morale, eg. 1, -2

 ### LUCK